The Best Business Storytelling Keynotes Don’t Tell But Show Your Attendees How to Storytell

 With confidence, she read…

-“Parents are looking for educational alternatives for their children AND more are turning to home schooling.
+“Parents are looking for educational alternatives for their children AND more are turning to homeschooling.
 BUT they often feel lost and alone because there is no support network.
-THEREFORE, my company provides a home schooling community to help parent-teachers learn from one another.”
+THEREFORE, my company provides a home-schooling community to help parent-teachers learn from one another.”

-The room erupted with applause for how concise her the fram of her story was.
-It was clear to them who she serviced; who she was for..
+The room erupted with applause for how concise the frame of her story was.
+It was clear to them who she serviced; who she was for.
 And they marveled at how they could use this simple but profound story structure that our brains crave of “set up | problem | resolution” so quickly.
 Like magic, they embraced the revelation.

 4. How Will You Transform My Audience Members?